lisaqpham/SudokuValidator/README.md

 # Sudoku Validator

-The Sudoku Validator Program (SVP) shall validate a 9x9 completed puzzle for correctness.
+The **Sudoku Validator Program (SVP)** shall validate a 9x9 completed puzzle for correctness.

 Each column and row contains all of the digits 1-9 once.

 Each of the nine 3x3 sub-grids contains all of the digits 1-9 once.

 The **sudoku.cpp** program:
 * Accepts as input an ASCII .txt file with the elements separated by commas and structured as a 9x9 table
 * The programs runs 3 threads to check the rows, columns, and sub-grids for errors
 * Returns the row, column, and value at which an error is detected
 * Identifies and returns the correct solution for all detected errors
-* Feedback/labels are provided throughout the program through print() to better explain the execution
+* Feedback/labels are provided throughout the program through print statements to better explain the execution

 ## Identifying Information